Many miners and townspeople alike enjoyed

 Sometimes a misplaced object is suddenly present in an obvious place, put there by a helpful spirit.

 Molly and/or possibly one of her spirit companions, once came to the rescue of well-known author George W. Peabody.
 George was enjoying the exhibits on the second floor, and was locked into the Museum during Placerville’s 2007 Founders Day Celebration in 2008.
 The museum wasn’t going to open until Wednesday the following week.

 In his 2008 publication of his own series, “The Poetic License of George Peabody,” he wrote about his paranormal experience, calling it “Molly and Me.”

 Linda J. Bottjer, author of “Gold Rush Ghosts of Placerville, Coloma and Georgetown”, explains in chapter 14 how Molly and perhaps other spirits helped George Peabody escape his museum prison.
 Her book is well worth the money.

 Possibly so.
-While there isn’t much published evidence either personal experiences or hard evidence caught on scientific investigations that would prove that spirits are here, the general report of the docents and staff, plus Peabody’s experience and Oliver’s photos, point to the possibility of Molly and friends still enjoying The Soda Works building.
+While there isn’t much published evidence, the general report of the docents and staff, plus Peabody’s experience and Oliver’s photos, point to the possibility of Molly and friends still enjoying The Soda Works building.

 Molly may love to be near her special item(s) that were given to the Fountain-Tallman Soda Works Museum by her family.
-She may also be a former business person who ran a business here and wants to enjoy her memories and help when she can.
+She may also be a former entrepreneur who ran a business here and wants to enjoy her memories and help when she can.

-While not any details of personal experiences with Molly have been reported over the years, the docents and other staff of the museum know very well the entity, Molly, which means that she has made herself known to them in no uncertain terms.
+While no details of personal experiences with Molly have been reported over the years, the docents and other staff of the museum know Molly very well, which means that she has made herself known to them in no uncertain terms.

-George Peabody reported his personal experience with Molly mentioned above.
+George Peabody has reported his personal experience with Molly, as mentioned above.
 Robert Oliver has caught colorful orbs on film.

 Fountain-Tallman Soda Works Museum